Laboratory Training 3

 The code will be as follows:

-int y = 0; int i = 1; while (i <= n) { y += i * i; i++; }
+int y = 0;int i = 1;while (i <= n) { y += i * i; i++; }

-in the body of the loop, otherwise you can get an endless
+It is very important to change the value of i in the body of the loop, otherwise you can get an endless

 loop.
 Also, it would be a mistake to place a semicolon after the header: we will get an endless loop, at each